Updated March 6, 2023

 CSV file does not require a specific character encoding, byte order.
-All records should have the same number of fields and it should be in the same order.
-The record ends at line terminator.
-The data within fields are interpreted as the sequence of characters not a sequence of bytes.
-If plain text convention is not followed, then the CSV file no longer contains the sufficient information to interpret it correctly.
-The adjacent fields must be separated by the single comma.
+All records should have the same number of fields, and they should be in the same order.
+The record ends at the line terminator.
+The data within fields are interpreted as the sequence of characters, not a sequence of bytes.
+If plain text convention is not followed, then the CSV file no longer contains sufficient information to interpret it correctly.
+A single comma must separate the adjacent fields.
 These formats are varying in this choice of separator character.
-Line terminators can be embedded as data within fields, so software must be recognized as quoted line separators in order to assemble correctly an entire record.
+Line terminators can be embedded as data within fields, so software must be recognized as quoted line separators in order to assemble an entire record correctly.

-Head to Head Comparison between JSON vs CSV (Infographics)
+Head to Head Comparison between JSON and CSV (Infographics)

-- In JSON, each object can have different fields and the field order is not significant in JSON.
-In the CSV file, all the records should have the same fields and it should be in the same order.
+- In JSON, each object can have different fields, and the field order is not significant in JSON.
+In the CSV file, all the records should have the same fields, and they should be in the same order.

 - In JSON, there is no header.
 Each object contains field names.
-In CSV, if all the data is the same means all the data records are having the same layout then the first record would be the header that contains field names.
+In CSV, if all the data is the same, all the data records have the same layout, then the first record would be the header containing field names.

 - JSON can contain nested structures.
-In JSON, the value can be of several types including an array or an object.
+In JSON, the value can be of several types, including an array or an object.
 JSON is mainly used where the log records have been created and maintained like repeating sections.
 CSV is not based on nested structures.
 It is strictly based on two dimensional and tabular format.
-In CSV, to handle the log sections which are kept on repeating there is the method used as the vertical separation
+In CSV, to handle the log sections that are kept on repeating, the method is used as the vertical separation.

 - JSON is more verbose than CSV.
 CSV is more concise than JSON.